 Need to cool down after all that spice?
 Thankfully, SLIQ frozen cocktail pops are just as good on their own as they are in a cocktail.
+Our collection of offerings also includes rum ice pops, whiskey ice pops, and vodka ice pops to appeal to all tastes.
 So, spice it up or cool it down—either way, SLIQ has you covered.

 - Food and Wine.
 How to Make Spicy Tequila and What to Do with It. https://www.foodandwine.com/drinks/how-make-spicy-tequila-and-what-do-it

 - Liquor.com.
 6 Spicy Bottles to Heat Up Your Drinks. https://www.liquor.com/slideshows/spicy-liquor-bottles/